ThingPulse/esp8266-oled-ssd1306/UPGRADE-3.0.md

 int LOADING_STAGES_COUNT = sizeof(loadingStages) / sizeof(LoadingStage);
 ```

-After defining your array of `LoadingStages` you can than run the loading process by using
+After defining your array of `LoadingStages` you can then run the loading process by using
 `ui.runLoadingProcess(loadingStages, LOADING_STAGES_COUNT)`.
 This will give you a
 nice little loading animation you can see in the beginning of [this](https://vimeo.com/168362918)
 video.